Zen4All/Zen-Cart-Ship2Pay/installation readme.txt

 SUMMARY:  (original description)
 ------------------------------------------
 Limit the number of payment options depending on the chosen shipping method.
-For example When a customer chooses pickup at store he should be able to select cash on pickup or moneyorder and when he chooses flat rate shipping he should be able to select cash on delivery or moneyorder.
+For example When a customer chooses pickup at store he should be able to select cash on pickup or money-order and when he chooses flat rate shipping he should be able to select cash on delivery or moneyorder.

 After installation, go to the admin > modules and click on ship 2 pay insert your links between shipping and payment.
 If you don't specify any link, the code will work as before.
-I know that the admin could be easier, but i think this is fairly good as it is my first contribution.